KatherineMichel/tech-and-funding-toolkit/README.md

 *   [HTML via GitHub Pages (Example: My Portfolio)](https://github.com/KatherineMichel/katherinemichel.github.io)
 *   [Jekyll via GitHub Pages](https://jekyllrb.com)
 *   Python, Ruby, Node.js, PHP (Dynamic and require hosting such as Heroku or AWS)
+*   Start contributing to open source; seek out mentor(s) (some frameworks such as Django have mentor lists)
+*   Use guides such as [How to Contribute to Pinax](http://blog.pinaxproject.com/2015/11/10/guide-how-contribute-pinax)
+*   Do a GitHub search such as ["pull requests welcome"](https://github.com/search?utf8=%E2%9C%93&q=pull+requests+welcome)

 #### Programming Learning Tools